steqeq/0000/docs/conceptual/using-gpu-sanitizer.md

 ### Known issues with using GPU sanitizer

-* Red zones must have limited size and it is possible for an invalid access to completely miss a red zone and not be detected.
+* Red zones must have limited size.
+It is possible for an invalid access to completely miss a red zone and not be detected.

 * Lack of detection or false reports can be caused by the runtime not properly maintaining red zone shadows.

 * Lack of detection on the GPU might also be due to the implementation not instrumenting accesses to all GPU specific address spaces.
 For example, in the current implementation accesses to "private" or "stack" variables on the GPU are not instrumented, and accesses to HIP shared variables (also known as "local data store" or "LDS") are also not instrumented.

 * It can also be the case that a memory fault is hit for an invalid address even with the instrumentation.
-This is usually caused by the invalid address being so wild that its shadow address is outside of any memory region, and the fault actually occurs on the access to the shadow address.
+This is usually caused by the invalid address being so wild that its shadow address is outside any memory region, and the fault actually occurs on the access to the shadow address.
 It is also possible to hit a memory fault for the `NULL` pointer.
 While address 0 does have a shadow location, it is not poisoned by the runtime.